Humanising the technology

-Our senses define the way we perceive the world and interact with the environment around us.
-While permanent or situational impairments often limit our capability to accomplish even simple tasks, a few people have developed extraordinary ways to overcome their limitations by making use of their senses in unconventional ways.
+Our work on creating Assistive Augmentations has been inspired by people have developed extraordinary ways to overcome their limitations by making use of their senses in unconventional ways.
 Prominent examples include Evelyn Glennie – a world-renowned solo percussionist who is profoundly deaf but able to perceive music through her skin; and Ben Underwood – who could hear his surrounding environment and move independently using self-taught echolocation after having his eyes removed when he was a toddler.
 With Assistive Augmentations, we aim to create similar possibilities regardless of the person's ability.

-Working towards this vision, we developed intelligent systems such as Ai-See, that allows blind users to access information simply by pointing at objects and asking questions; Prospero a memory training assistant that is able to detect when a user can learn more efficiently; OM, that allows deaf users to 'feel' music; GymSoles, a smart insole that enables users to perform exercises with the correct body posture; and Kiwrious, that allows users to see the invisible physical phenomena around them.
+Working towards the vision of humanising , we developed novel human computer interfaces such as Ai-See, that allows blind users to access information simply by pointing at objects and asking questions; Prospero a memory training assistant that is able to detect when a user can learn more efficiently; OM, that allows deaf users to 'feel' music; GymSoles, a smart insole that enables users to perform exercises with the correct body posture; and Kiwrious, that allows users easily access to physical phenomena around them.
 Please visit our projects page to see all projects.

 Our Research Areas